 Metal prices have an indirect effect on the component costs of our products.
 Furthermore, some key components are sourced with long-term contracts, and thus raw material price volatility is limited.

 Electricity prices have no substantial impact on Wärtsilä’s production costs.
-In the Power Plants business, high electricity prices support investments in new capacity from utility customers.
-Lower grid electricity prices do not favour industrial customers’ investments in their own generating capacity.
+In the Energy Solutions business, high electricity prices support investments in new capacity from utility customers.
+Lower grid electricity prices do not favour investments by industrial customers in their own generating capacity.